The Gilded Six Bits: Film

 The movie of The Gilded Six-Bits is based on the actual story of a happy couple whose life is disrupted when a fancy hustler played by Wendell Pierce comes to town enticing Missie May played by T'Keyah Crystal Keymah with the promise of gold.
-Novella Nelson also stars as Mama Banks, Joe's (Chad Coleman) cautious mother.
+Novella Nelson also stars as Mama Banks, Joe's (Chad L. Coleman) cautious mother.
 The film aired on the Showtime cable network in February 2001 and was written for the screen and directed by Booker T. Mattison.